Ethics Statement

 Plagiarized content will not be considered for publication.
 The manuscripts may be rejected if plagiarism is detected during the peer review.
 If plagiarism is detected after publication, we may issue a correction or retract the paper as appropriate.
 We reserve the right to inform authors' institutions about plagiarism detected before or after publication.

-Journal of Associated Medical Sciences uses Turnitin, supported by Chiang Mai University, and CopyCatch by ThaiES, TCI to screen submitted content for originality.
-Plagiarism is suspected when the percentage of similarity is higher than 25%.
+The Journal of Associated Medical Sciences uses Turnitin, supported by Chiang Mai University, and CopyCatch by ThaiES, TCI to screen submitted content for originality.
+Plagiarism is suspected when the similarity index percentage exceeds 25%.
 In such cases, the Editor-in-Chief will be informed.
 Most importantly, clear indications of plagiarism will result in immediate rejection.

 Publication Ethics